 There are many different conditions which often require corneal transplants.
 A cornea is a transparent five pence sized tissue, which covers the front of the eye

-If as a result of injury, infection or disease, the cornea becomes 'foggy' or clouded, vision can be impaired or in some instances deteriorate entirely the corneal will need to be replaced Transplantation involves replacing the damaged cornea with a healthy one from a donor, via an eye bank.
+If as a result of injury, infection or disease, the cornea becomes 'foggy' or clouded, vision can be impaired or in some instances deteriorate entirely meaning the corneal will need to be replaced.
+Transplantation involves replacing the damaged cornea with a healthy one from a donor, via an eye bank.

-Some of the diseases which affect the cornea include: Keracotonus which mainly affects young people; Fuchs’ dystrophy; severe cases of bacterial infection such as acanthamoeba and glaucoma.
+Some of the diseases which affect the cornea include: Keratoconus which mainly affects young people; Fuchs’ dystrophy; severe cases of bacterial infection such as acanthamoeba and glaucoma.

 - The number of eye donors has decreased over the years

 - Moorfields can restore or improve the vision of up to 10 patients from one donated pair of eyes

 - There is often a shortage of tissue available for transplant